knadh/otpgateway/README.md

 The best approach is to clone this repository and run `make deps && make build`.
 To run, OTP Gateway requires a Redis connection.

-- Copy config.toml.sample to config.toml and edit the configuration
+- Copy config.sample.toml to config.toml and edit the configuration
-- Run `./otpgateway --prov smtp.prov`
+- Run `./otpgateway`
+- Refer to the API reference below to send OTPs.

 ### Built in UI